-The industrial activity on the site was stopped during 2011-2012, when the activity of domestic products line was discontinued.
+Industrial activity at the site was stopped during 2011-2012 when activity on the domestic products line was discontinued.

-There are still buildings and fixtures on the site that require demolition and decontamination of the land.
+There are still buildings and fixtures on the site that require demolition and land decontamination.

-At 31 December 2022, the amount provisioned to cover the costs of demolition and decontaminating the land and related expenses amounted to €6.9 million.
+At 31 December 2023, the amount provisioned to cover the costs of demolition and land decontamination and related expenses totalled €6.6 million.